vinculum3141-ship-it/assigment-djehuty/docs/analysis/PROTOTYPE_PLAN.md

 ### Demo Talking Points

-**When showing the dashboard:**
+**When showing the institution section (EXISTING):**

+> "Let me start by showing what exists today.
+The system already tracks 4 institutions - TU Delft, TU Eindhoven, University of Twente, and Wageningen.
+You can see TU Delft has the most datasets at 4,567."

+> "This infrastructure is already there - I discovered during code analysis that `dataset_statistics(group_ids)` can filter by institution.
+It works, but the granularity is very coarse - just 4 groups for the entire repository."

+**When transitioning to faculty section (NEW):**

+> "Now here's what I added - faculty-level statistics.
+Same infrastructure, finer granularity."

+**When showing faculty charts:**

-> "This is a working prototype I built in 4 days.
+> "This is a working prototype I built in 4-6 days.
 It's not theoretical - this is real data from the Djehuty repository."

-> "You can see here we've identified 47 unique faculties across 4 institutions, with coverage of 55% of all datasets."
+> "We've identified 47 unique faculties across those 4 institutions, with coverage of 55% of all datasets.
+That's 8,456 datasets."

 > "This top faculties chart shows TU Delft's Computer Science faculty has the most datasets at 1,234, followed by Applied Sciences at 987."

+**When showing hierarchy/comparison:**

-> "The before/after comparison is striking - we went from 4 institution-level groups to 47 faculty-level groups.
-That's a 10x improvement in granularity."
+> "The granularity improvement is dramatic - we went from 4 institution-level groups to 47 faculty-level groups.
+That's a 10x improvement."

+> "Look at this hierarchical view - you can see how TU Delft's 4,567 datasets break down across multiple faculties.
+This enables department-level KPIs and fair comparisons between similar faculties across institutions."

+**When showing migration results:**

 > "I actually migrated 20 sample datasets to prove this works - got a 90% success rate, which validates the extraction algorithm."

 **When asked "How confident are you this will work at scale?"**

 > "Very confident - the migration analysis script scanned all 15,000 datasets and found 55% have extractable faculty information.
 That's 8,456 datasets we can migrate immediately.
 I've documented the edge cases and have strategies for each."

+**When asked "Why not just use institutions?"**

+> "Great question - that's exactly why I included both in the demo.
+Institution-level gives you 4 data points.
+Faculty-level gives you 47 data points with much more meaningful comparisons.
+For example, you can now compare Computer Science departments across all 4 universities, which is impossible with just institution-level data."

 ---